vyassuyog1/django-oidc/README.rst

 Django OpenID Connect (OIDC) authentication provider
 ====================================================

-**WARNING**: work in progress.

 This module makes it easy to integrate OpenID Connect as an authentication source in a Django project.

-Behind the scenes, it uses Roland Hedberg's pyoidc library.
+Behind the scenes, it uses Roland Hedberg's great pyoidc library.

 Quickstart
 ----------